keghub/breakAway/Sanity-Vercel/docs/nextjs/setup.md

 [Select]  No
 ```

+_Note:_ We are not using the App Router in production, so if you end up with an `src/app` folder when you are done, you have done something wrong.
+What you should have is a folder called `pages` with an index file.

 ### Start the nextjs site locally
 A new folder has been created for your project, move into it, and start the solution by running `npm run dev`.
 A webpage running on localhost should be opened automatically.